top of page

 Rob Luken is a senior-level results-oriented CFO and financial consultant with extensive experience in the real estate and construction industries.
 Rob brings financial leadership, strategic planning and organization to our clients, including advanced skills in technical accounting issues, financial reporting, financial operations, acquisition analysis, REIT structure experience and staff management.

-Before joining the Charles River CFO team, Rob worked in large public REIT organizations and Big Four public accounting.
+Rob has worked in large public REIT organizations and Big Four public accounting.
 Rob’s financial skills include fundraising, mergers and acquisitions, and audit readiness.
 Rob is a Certified Public Accountant with an MBA and Bachelor of Science in Accounting.

 Celebrating our 20th year!
 Outsource your CFO, accounting and HR needs to a trusted firm.
 Flexible & scalable so you can focus on your core business.